-- 1) MFN The principle of non-discrimination is depicted through Most Favoured Nation principle, which is placed in article I of GATT (1994).
+- Nation principle, which is placed in article I of GATT (1994).
 Each member country is required to treat each other member country as it would treat its most favourite trading partner.
 There are however, certain violations of or exceptions to it.
-For example, trade preferences that predated GATT i.e. those existing before April 10, 1947.
+For example, trade preference that predated GATT i.e. those existing before April 10, 1947.
 Escape clauses have provisions, whereby, the countries can discriminate, on the basis of certain justifiable grounds.
 GATT article 24 allows arrangements of regional trading bodies.
 Enabling clause of 1979 allows developing countries to engage in partial trade preferences.
 Generalised System of Preferences (GSP) allows one way preference by developed to developing countries.
-Likewise there are safeguard measures to act against export subsidy, dumping etc. - 2) Quantitative restrictions on imports Though generally prohibited, member countries can sometimes go for import quota imposition if they are facing balance of payments difficulties, their domestic industries are being hurt or other such grounds. - 3) Tariff negotiations and reduction : As tariffs are impediments to free trade, GATT through different rounds, has encouraged the member countries to reduce tariff and give each other market access, based on reciprocity and mutuality of advantages.
+Likewise there are safeguard measures to act against export subsidy, dumping etc. - Quantitative restrictions on imports Though generally prohibited, member countries can sometimes go for import quota imposition if they are facing balance of payments difficulties, their domestic industries are being hurt or other such grounds. - 3) Tariff negotiations and reduction: As tariffs are impediments to free trade, GATT through different rounds, has encouraged the member countries to reduce tariff and give each other market access, based on reciprocity and mutuality of advantages.
+30

-15.5 GATT AND TRADE LIBERALISATION
+15.5 GATTAND TRADE LIBERALISATION